FeddericoWayne/Employee-Tracker/README.md

   ## <a id="Description">Description</a>

   This is a command line App that allows users to keep track of the employees of their company.
+It utilizes the inquirer package, dotenv package, and mysql2 package.

   Upon initiation of App, users will be prompted to select an option to proceed with from the main menu.